 Whilst on a retreat, at the end of a beautiful exchange, the man I was speaking with experienced an image of a sandwich but was unsure quite what it meant.

-What immediately came to mind was how we’re often so focused on the content of life, the filling, that we completely overlook the bread, our boundless, unknowable nature, within which the filling of life appears.
-But in living this way something seems amiss, we feel a sense of dis-ease, of incompleteness, we try to change our life circumstances, change the flavours, but the sense of lack remains, for you simply cannot have a filling without any bread!
+What immediately came to mind was how we’re often so focused on the content of life – the filling – that we completely overlook the bread – our boundless, essential nature – within which the ‘filling’ of life appears.
+But in living this way something seems amiss.
+We feel a sense of dis-ease.
+Of incompleteness.
+We try to change our life circumstances, change the flavours, but the sense of lack remains.
+For you simply cannot have a filling without any bread!